 - Unique marks may be identified, for example, footprints

 Forensic evidence tends to prove that a suspect was at the scene of the crime.
 For example, if a window was broken by a burglar to get into a house, the suspect's clothing will be examined for small glass fragments.
 The window will also be examined for fibres that may have come from the burglar's clothing.
-For further information on this topic see our document on DNA evidence.
+There may also be DNA evidence.

-When forensic evidence is introduced in court, it will usually be explained by an expert - a forensic scientist.
-The scientist will explain what was done with the sample and how it was analysed.
-The scientist will then explain the laboratory's findings.
+When forensic evidence is introduced in court, it is usually be explained by an expert - a forensic scientist.
+The scientist explains what was done with the sample and how it was analysed.
+The scientist can then explain the laboratory's findings.